 This integrated production and policy program will allow students to gain valuable knowledge, skills and abilities with respect to global agricultural production, resources and food issues.
 Students will combine coursework conducted at ISU and on-site work with professional teams in Rome to explore real-world projects focused on global food and agriculture issues.
 Students will work with professionals at the United Nations’ Food and Agriculture Organization (FAO), and other international agriculture and food organizations on real-world projects.
 Students will present their findings to the organizations at the end of the program.
 Students will, at the end of the program, enhance their own thinking while working in a high-functioning team environment to evaluate complex issues associated with foreign food aid, food security, food safety, environmental/resource conservation, global economy and the role of the US and the UN in these issues.

-Travel dates: May 9 - June 10, 2016 (tentative).
-Predeparture orientation (GLOBE 495) is required and will take place on the ISU campus during spring semester and will meet on MONDAYS from 3pm-5pm..
+Travel dates: May 12- June 8, 2019 .
+Pre-departure orientation (GLOBE 495) is required and will take place on the ISU campus during spring semester and will meet on Tuesdays and Thursdays from 3.10-5.00pm

 Application deadline: December 1, 2018